-Most of the health professions are in high demand in Germany, especially nurses, hence you will be hired and promoted fast.
+Most health professions are in high demand in Germany, especially nurses.
+Hence you will be hired and promoted fast.

-Most nurses start in their careers in a specific unit/department.
-After a few years, many nurses are promoted into positions as team leaders, leading their shift at work and having some management responsibilities.
-Therefore their responsibility and income are growing.
+Most nurses start their careers in a specific unit/department.
+After a few years, many nurses are promoted into positions as team leaders, leading their shifts at work and having some management responsibilities.
+Therefore, their responsibility and income are growing.

-As we already know nursing is in high demand in Germany, therefore the country actively involves foreigners from all over the world to cover all needs.
-Many workers get invited from the Philippines, Vietnam, Thailand, India, but of course, all European citizens are very welcomed.
+As we already know, nursing is in high demand in Germany.
+Therefore, the country actively involves foreigners from all over the world to cover all needs.
+Many workers get invited from the Philippines, Vietnam, Thailand, and India, but of course, all European citizens are very welcome.

 Foreign nurses can be almost sure that they will find work in Germany, so big demand is.
-One you need to be sure it is your knowledge of German, it must be enough to communicate with patients and complete basic bureaucratic work.
+One you need to be sure of is your knowledge of German; it must be enough to communicate with patients and complete basic bureaucratic work.

 If you already have a qualification or degree in nursing, you will need to recognize (legalize) it in special authority in the German region where you are planning to work.
 You can check it here.

-After you received a job you need to apply for German work and residence permit.
-If you are already in Germany visit the immigration office of your city to do so, or if in the home country – German embassy.
+After you received a job, you need to apply for German work and residence permits.
+If you are already in Germany, visit the immigration office of your city to do so, or if in your home country – the German embassy.

-Luckily for foreigners, nurses and especially senior caregivers are in very high demand in Germany, for this reason, they are in the shortage list.
-This list regulates demanded professions for which application and visa receiving process made especially easy.
+Luckily for foreigners, nurses and especially senior caregivers are in very high demand in Germany; for this reason, they are on the shortage list.
+This list regulates in-demand professions for which the visa process is made especially easy.

-Meaning there are no difficulties for foreigners to apply for a job and consequently for working and residence permits.
-Compare to other professions they even don’t need to earn a particular salary to be approved.
+Meaning there are no difficulties for foreigners to apply for a job and, consequently, for working and residence permits.
+Compared to other professions, they even don’t need to earn a particular salary to be approved.

-Consequences from the information above that the job has huge demand and growth:
+Consequences of the information above that the job has huge demand and growth:

-- Job demand.
-German society gets older each year, hence nowadays there are more elderly people than young and adults.
+German society gets older each year, hence nowadays there are more elderly people than young adults.
 Demand for nurses and senior carers will grow rapidly in the future.
-Germany will need to hire more and more people from abroad and offer them unfair advantages and work benefits so they agree.
+Germany will need to hire more and more people from abroad and offer them unfair advantages and work benefits, so they agree.

 Germany is famous for its qualifications, and so nursing is.
 If you are already working in nursing and want to take on new tasks, change specialization or get more responsibility, you can choose from a very wide range of further training courses to achieve these goals.

 There are more than 200 nursing specialties in which you can earn a qualification.
 This will certify that you are an expert in that particular field.
 It often helps earn a higher salary and increases the demand for your services.
-Whatever your interest in nursing, you can probably find a specialty that interests you.
+You can probably find a specialization in any field that interests you.